vojtechruz/vojtechruzicka-blog/src/posts/raw-strings/index.md

 The string contains the indentation, which was supposed only to format the code to be more readable, but it is not intended to be part of the string.

-Quick fix would be to remove the indentation, but it would be hard to read:
+A quick fix would be to remove the indentation, but it would be hard to read:

 ```java
 public class Main {